woocommerce/woocommerce-blocks/docs/extensibility/extend-rest-api-new-endpoint.md

 # Adding an endpoint to ExtendRestAPI

-## Exnteding `GET` endpoints in Store API.
+## Extending `GET` endpoints in Store API.

-ExtendRestAPI needs to expose to each endpoint Individually, meaning if you want to expose a new endpoint, you have to follow those steps:
+ExtendRestAPI needs to expose each endpoint individually.
+If you want to expose a new endpoint, you have to follow these steps:

 1- In `ExtendRestApi` class, add your endpoint `IDENTIFIER` to the `$endpoints` variable.